  There’ll be an AI of voice chat to help user get comfortable with the application.

-3.1 User Interfaces
+3.ExternalInterface 3.1 User Interfaces

 The main object will be to create a user friendly interface.
 We’ll be using html, css, bootstrap/ semantic.ui / mdle.js and for the backend we’ll be using node js (framework -> express) The design has not been finalized yet but the basic concept will be